 In this case the book value formula calculates the net book value as follows.

 Net book value = Original cost - Accumulated depreciation Net book value = 9,000 - 6,000 = 3,000

 As can be seen the asset has no value and the business writes off this amount as an expense in income statement.
 Consequently the write off of fixed assets journal entry would be as follows:

 It is important to realize that the disposal of fixed assets account is an income statement account.
 Furthermore the account is used to hold all gains, losses, and write offs of fixed assets as they are disposed of.
 Additionally the account is sometimes called the disposal account, gains/losses on disposal account, or sales of assets account.

 In this case the amount is a debit representing a loss to the business.

 Loss on Disposal of Fixed Assets

-In the second part of the question the asset is sold for 2,000.
+In the second part of the question the business sells the asset for 2,000.
 Since the asset had a net book value of 3,000 the profit on disposal is calculated as follows.

 Profit on disposal = Proceeds - Net book value Profit on disposal = 2,000 - 3,000 = -1,000

 As can be seen the ‘profit’ on disposal is negative indicating that the business actually made a loss on disposal of the asset.